shermanloan/scejson-doc/doc/appendix-history.md

 ## Release 2023-04-0
-* The `Format` request object has been added to the [High Cost Mortgages (HCM)](module-hcm.md), [Higher Priced Mortgage Loans (HPML)](module-hpml.md), and [Loan](module-loan.md) modules.
+* The `Format` request object has been added to the [High Cost Mortgages (HCM)](module-hcm.md), [Higher Priced Mortgage Loans (HPML)](module-hpml.md), and all loan calculation modules.
 Please see the documentation in the chapters covering the modules for further information.
 * With the inclusion of the new `Format` request object in the [Loan](module-loan.md) module, the `BusinessRules.CurrencyDP` field has been deprecated and the documentation for this field has been removed from this